 - Water Heater Age

 The standard life span of a domestic water heater with correct maintenance is 10–12 years.
-Even if your outdated water heater isn’t having problems, it’s an increased concern of a harmful leak.
+Even if your water heater isn’t having problems, it could be at an increased concern of a harmful leak.

 If you’re unsure of your water heater’s age, examine the sticker on the unit.
 This lists the manufacturing date and serial number.